Vaping for Fun

 Times have moved on and the only image that smoking now has is an undesirable one.
 The prevalence of smoking is going down in most developed countries but the number of e-cigarette users is increasing; there are nearly three million in the UK.

 Most people who vape do it as an alternative to poisoning themselves with tobacco smoke – which they previously did as a way of getting their doses of nicotine.
 Vaping is said to be much safer than smoking.
-But do you really want to vape long term – or even for the rest of your life?
-Who knows what will happen if you do this many times a day, every day for ten or twenty years?
+But do you really want to vape long term, or even for the rest of your life?
+Who knows what will happen if you do this hundreds of times a day, every day, for twenty or more years?

-What smokers didn’t realise when they started smoking was that they were buying into an image designed to appeal to young people who were fooled into believing it would make them appear grown up, sophisticated, and confident.
-Big Tobacco has spent billions in advertising its false promises and has made vastly more billions from the unfortunate people who have been lured into believing them and as a result have continued – in spite of knowing the dangers – to buy pack after pack after pack because they became hooked on the nicotine in the cigarettes.
+What smokers didn’t realise when they started smoking was that they were buying into an image designed to appeal to young people who were fooled into believing it would make them appear grown up, sophisticated, sexually attractive, and confident.
+Big Tobacco has spent billions in advertising its false promises and has made vastly more billions from the unfortunate people who have been lured into believing them and as a result have continued, in spite of knowing the dangers, to buy pack after pack after pack because they became hooked on the nicotine in the cigarettes.

 And now, if you’ve taken to vaping as an alternative to cigarettes or just for the supposed fun of it, you can continue your addiction without (most of) the dangers of smoking.
 But you’re still addicted!
 And what’s so wonderful about vaping anyway?
 Do you see a vision of heaven or experience an orgasmic sensation every time you take a suck?